N64-Freak/GB-Mods/Pocket-Color/README.md

 The BOM is available and is pretty much identical to the BOM for the Gameboy Color.

+## The Screen
+The pcb is designed so you can keeep using the original gameboy color screen but for the best result an IPS mod is prefered.
+The screen i am personally using is an unbranded Q5 ips mod.
+**Caution:** Do **NOT** use a laminated Q5 ips mod and also don't use a Q5 ips kit with the light up logo.
+The kits with the light up logo don't offer enough Y-position adjustment for the image!

 ## BOM
 The BOM and the mentioned component values and part names are identical to the retail boards and can be used to buy spare parts for your stock gameboy board.